openshift/csi-driver-manila-operator/README.md

 The operator makes few assumptions about the namespace where it runs:

+* OpenStack cloud credentials are in Secret named "cloud-credentials" in the same namespace where the operator runs.
+The operator uses the credentials to check if Manila is present in the cluster and, since OpenStack does not allow any fine-grained access controll, it lets the CSI driver to use the same credentials.
 * If underlying OpenStack uses self-signed certificate, the operator expects the ceritificate is present in a ConfigMap named "cloud-provider-config" with key "ca-bundle.pem" in the namespace where it runs.
 Generally, it should be a copy of "openshift-config/cloud-provider-config" ConfigMap.
 It then uses the certificate to talk to OpenStack API.
 * The operand (= the CSI driver) must run in the same namespace as the operator, for the same reason as above - it uses the same self-signed OpenStack certificate, if provided.